-4.4.1.
+4.3.1.
 Study of Existing Environment

-A detail study and description of the existing environment (physical, biological and socio-cultural/economy) within the ROW and substation vicinity shall be provided by the Consultant.
+A detailed study and description of the existing environment (physical, biological and socio-cultural/economy) within the ROW and substation vicinity shall be provided by the Consultant.
 These shall include, but not limited, to the following:

-- a.
+a.
 Physical Environment

 - i.
-Topography, geology and soils
+Topography, geology, soils and erosion sensitivity of soils

 - ii.
 Climate and air quality

 - iii.
 Noise

 - iv.
 Ground and Surface water

-v.
+- v.
 Electromagnetic Frequencies